creativescala/doodle/docs/src/pages/pictures/path.md

 ## Creating Pictures from Paths

+Use the `toPicture` method to convert a path to a `Picture`, as demonstrated in the examples above.
-To convert a path to a `Picture` you can use the `path` syntax method, which is demonstrated in the examples above, or use the `path` method on the `Picture` object.
+There are two other ways to do this, which have been superceded by the `toPicture` method, but you might still see in older code: using the `path` method in place of `toPicture`, or calling the `path` method on the `Picture` object.

 To create an `Image` from a path, use the `path` method on `Image`.
 Here's an example.